Plain Writing: It's the Law!

 - Expanding awareness about the Plain Writing Act to FDA employees.

-- Providing training to all staff in a variety of ways, including the U.S. Department of Health and Human Services Plain Language Training online modules, webinars, and traditional classroom settings.
+- Providing training to all staff in a variety of ways, including the Department of Health and Human Services Plain Language online training modules, webinars, and traditional classroom settings.

 - Enhancing our Web pages with information and resources on plain language.